NephyMephy/NCBA-mp3/README.md

 ## Installation and Running

+IMPORTANT: Rename the CSV to `schedule.csv` or else the script will not run.

 ### Option 1: Using Setup Scripts (Recommended)
 These scripts automatically install Python and Git if missing, clone the repository, and run the script.
+Note: Due to how the csv is setup from NCBA, Judge Names need to be manually inputted.
+An alternative name will still work with full functionality.

 #### Windows
 1. **Download `Windows-Run.bat`**: